-You may respond in one of the two ways listed below, however do not do both:
+You may respond in one of the two ways listed below.
+PLEASE DO NOT DO BOTH.

 1. Complete your Questionnaire online:

 Submit your Juror Qualification Questionnaire online by clicking here.
-Electronic completion is preferred by the court because it is the fastest, easiest and most secure way to respond.
-By responding electronically, you will also have the ability to update contact information on your juror record should you move, change phone numbers or email, etc.
+This is the fastest, easiest and most secure way to respond.
+By responding electronically, you will also have the ability to update your contact information on your juror record should you move, change phone numbers or email, etc.

 OR: